mariovelandiac/mariovelandiac/README.md

 I'm a backend developer 💻️, a chemical engineer 🧪, and a musician 🎸.

-I began my journey as a Chemical Engineer, but currently, I am oriented towards one of my passions: technology.
+I began my journey as a chemical engineer, but currently, I am oriented towards one of my passions: technology.

 ## 🔗 Connect with me